Componentwise Linearity of Powers of Cover Ideals: Preliminaries

 The property of sequentially Cohen-Macaulayness/shellable/ vertex decomposability is preserved when forming a link.
 The following result is used repeatedly throughout this paper.

-\begin{theorem}\cite[Theorem 2.5]{BFH15}, \cite[Theorem 2.6 and Theorem 3.3]{VanVilla} If $G$ is sequentially Cohen-Macaulay graph/shellable/vertex decomposable, then $G \setminus N_G[x]$ is sequentially Cohen-Macaulay graph/shellable/vertex decomposable for any $x \in V(G)$.
-In other words, if $G$ is sequentially Cohen-Macaulay graph/shellable/vertex decomposable, then $G \setminus N_G[A]$ is sequentially Cohen-Macaulay graph/shellable/vertex decomposable for any independent set $A$ of $G$. \end{theorem}
+\begin{theorem}\cite[Theorem 2.5]{BFH15}, \cite[Theorem 2.6 and Theorem 3.3]{VanVilla} Let $G$ be a sequentially Cohen-Macaulay/shellable/vertex decomposable graph.
+Then $G\setminus N_G[A]$ is a sequentially Cohen-Macaulay/shellable/vertex decomposable graph for any independent set $A$ of $G$.
+This includes the case $A=\{x\}$ for any $x \in V(G)$. \end{theorem}

 The following result shows that sequentially Cohen-Macaulay is a combinatorial property for bipartite graphs.